Speak to our team today 028 9124 8823

 When someone dies there are two distinct tax elements to be reviewed and completed: -

-• The first element is the finalisation of the tax affairs of the deceased up to the date of death.
+1. The first element is the finalisation of the deceased's tax affairs up to the date of death.

 If the deceased didn’t complete a self-assessment tax return each year, it’s likely that HMRC will already have the necessary information to resolve the tax position.
 The personal representatives will receive a P1001 letter explaining what, if anything, they need to do.